+Practice Room scheduling will begin at 3:00 p.m.
+SATURDAY, AUGUST 26, 2017.
+In the interest of fairness and equal opportunity, ANY PRACTICE ROOM SCHEDULED PRIOR TO THAT TIME WILL BE CANCELLED.
 To schedule a practice room, please go to scheduling.usu.edu.
 To schedule a room: click on “Create A Reservation.”
 Select the type of room you want (Instrumental or Piano/Vocal), and click “Book Now.”
-Click on the “Recurrence” button, to schedule the room for the same time/day(s) each week.
-Start date is Jan.
-9, 2017.
-End date is May 5, 2017.
-Select the day(s) and time you want, then click on “Apply Recurrence.”
+CLICK ON THE "RECURRANCE” button, to schedule the room for the same time/day(s) each week.
+Start date is August 28, 2017.
+End date is December 15, 2017.
+Select the day(s) and time you want, then CLICK ON “APPLY RECURRANCE.”
 On the new page, click the “Search” button.
 Click on the circle + button for the room you want.
 (Be careful not to select multiple rooms here.
 Every circle + button you click will add a room to be scheduled.
 Select only one room at a time.)
 Specify the number of users (1), then click the “Next Step” button.
 Fill out the required fields on the next page, then click “Create Reservation.”

 Music majors will be emailed this information immediately prior to the beginning of

 All Music degrees require attendance at 80 concerts/recitals (see details on page 29 in the Student Handbook).

 Concert/recital attendance tracking is done in the Music Department Student Services office.
 If you need help identifying nearby concerts to attend (and perhaps take a date to), in addition to visiting arts.usu.edu, check out the sites below.